mendel5/alternative-front-ends/README.md

   - Official instance: [https://invidio.us](https://invidio.us), will be moved to: [https://invidious.io](https://invidious.io/)
   - Example: Troy Hunt on [Youtube](https://www.youtube.com/user/troyhuntdotcom/videos) and [Invidious](https://invidio.us/channel/troyhuntdotcom)

+- [Youtube Vanced](https://github.com/YTVanced): Youtube replacement app for the Android platform: YouTube Vanced is the stock Android YouTube app, but better.
+It includes adblocking, true amoled dark mode and a lot more.
+Use the Vanced Manager to install YouTube Vanced with ease.
+  - Official website with install instructions: https://vancedapp.com

 - [FreeTube](https://github.com/FreeTubeApp/FreeTube): Open source YouTube desktop player for privacy on Windows, Mac and Linux

 - [CloudTube](https://git.sr.ht/~cadence/cloudtube): A front-end for Invidious